 These drawings and paintings are the product of my ongoing investigation of Horse as both a spiritual symbol and a daily companion.
-Over this past winter, daily rituals with horses propelled me to explore the wider spiritual significance of their presence in my life, and I’ve found this creative investigation to be immensely rich and inspiring.
+Over this past winter, daily rituals with horses propelled me to explore the wider spiritual significance of their presence in my life, and this creative investigation continues for me.

 Through these artworks, I’m exploring what horse has to teach us through it's strong and sensitive nature.
 Horses are deeply intuitive and capable of great endurance.
 They are a grounding presence, connected to the earth, while also often associated with the spiritual realm.
 As deeply relational animals, horses survive and thrive when connected heartfully to those around them.
 As such, horses embody powerful lessons that I believe we need to embody now more than ever: how to honour our sensitivities, cultivate our strengths, and travel our paths remembering that our true nature is to be wild and free.

 Beyond this series with horses, all my work is inspired by the natural world and my experience with it, whether it be animals, forests, rivers, or my own home and garden.
 My creative practice is rooted in the natural world and deeply informed by my interests in feminism, ecopsychology and self-transformation.

 My forest drawings have evolved over the years from initial charcoal sketches to more complex and patterned drawings and paintings.
 Forests, especially aspen groves, continue to captivate and inspire me.
 When I'm with them, it feels like they call me to draw.
 This powerful felt experience I have in the forest, combined with the endless textures, smells and shadows of these communities of trees, continues to fuel my desire to translate it onto paper.